Bakersfield, California: Climate

-Bakersfield has a hot desert climate (Köppen BWh), with sweltering, dry summers and winters that consist of mild days with chilly/cold nights.
+Bakersfield has a hot arid climate (Köppen BWh), with sweltering, virtually rainless summers and winters that consist of mild days with chilly/cold nights.
 Rainfall is low in the city, averaging only 6.36 in annually, with most of it falling in the winter.
 Bakersfield averages about 191 clear days a year.
 Bakersfield's climate makes the region suitable for growing crops ranging from carrots to citrus and almonds.

-Bakersfield summers are sweltering, with extended stretches of hot weather and 112 days per year with high temperatures of 90 °F+ (on average between April 18 and October 13); in addition, there are 36 days with highs of 100 °F+ (on average between June 2 and September 19), and 0.9 days with highs of 110 °F+.
+Bakersfield summers are quite hot, with occasional stretches of extreme heat and 112 days per year with high temperatures of 90 °F+ (on average between April 18 and October 13); in addition, there are 36 days with highs of 100 °F+ (on average between June 2 and September 19), and 0.9 days with highs of 110 °F+.
 The frequency of 110 °F readings can significantly vary each year, with the record being 17 days in 1931.
 The most recent year to have more than five days of 110 °F+ temperature readings was 2017, with seven days reaching or exceeding 110 °F. Temperatures can be highly variable throughout the spring, summer and fall months every year, with triple digit temperature readings in May, and on rare occasion April and October, in addition to occasional high temperatures below 80 °F in June and September not being uncommon.
 The warmest month on record was July 2024, with an average temperature of 90.8 °F. Except for occasional monsoons, which may bring light rain, typically no rain or almost no rain will fall from May to September.